Position: The Hidden Costs and Measurement Gaps of Reinforcement Learning with Verifiable Rewards: What Changes Under RLVR? An Evidence Overview

-\paragraph{Cross-Lens Lessons:} Across both perspectives, two themes are consistent: \emph{(i)} the base model’s strength and coverage strongly condition observed gains, and \emph{(ii)} reward/metric design and evaluation protocol (sampling budgets, seeds, and contamination hygiene) can change the sign of conclusions.
-These observations motivate our stance: treat reliability, safety, and measurement as first-class objectives.
-The following sections detail the RLVR tax (Section~\ref{sec:tax}), show how evaluation choices inflate or erode claims (Section~\ref{sec:evaluation}), and present a unified, tax-aware training and evaluation protocol that yields more trustworthy estimates and more transferable improvements (Section~\ref{sec:protocol}).
+\paragraph{Cross-Lens Lessons:} Across both perspectives, two themes are consistent: \emph{(i)} the base model's strength and coverage strongly condition observed gains, and \emph{(ii)} reward/metric design and evaluation protocol (sampling budgets, seeds, and contamination hygiene) can change the sign of conclusions.
+These observations motivate our position.

-\section{Perspective I — The RLVR Tax: Benefits, Costs, and Controls}
+\section{Perspective I: The RLVR Tax: Benefits, Costs, and Controls}

-RLVR reliably lifts accuracy on verifiable tasks, but those gains are easy to misread if we ignore systematic costs—the \emph{RLVR tax}.
-We focus on three recurrent pressures: \emph{(i)} hallucination and overconfidence, \emph{(ii)} erosion of instruction following, and \emph{(iii)} safety and privacy exposure.
-Each maps directly to our broader thesis: without tax-aware training and sober measurement, reported ``reasoning gains'' are easy to overstate and hard to transfer.
+RLVR reliably lifts accuracy on verifiable tasks, but those gains are easy to misread if we ignore systematic costs---the \emph{RLVR tax}.
+We elaborate on three recurrent pressures: \emph{(i)} hallucination and overconfidence, \emph{(ii)} erosion of instruction following, and \emph{(iii)} safety and privacy exposure.
+Each maps directly to our position: without tax-aware controls and sober measurement, reported ``reasoning gains'' are easy to overstate and hard to transfer.